top of page

 Real-World Example: Is the example:

-• Specific and concrete with named organizations/systems?
+• Specific and concrete with named organisations/systems?

 • Clearly relevant to the inquiry question?